Nico769/un-challenge/src/main/java/io/unravel/challenge/third/README.md

 # Exercise 3 Solution

-For this exercise, a `PriorityBlockingQueue` is used to impose an ordering rule on the `FutureVaryingTask` tasks to consume. `FutureVaryingTask` is a wrapper of `VaryingTask` and implements the `Comparable` interface which is used by the queue for deciding which task goes first.
-The Producer takes 1 second to produce a task while the consumer 1.
+For this exercise, a `PriorityBlockingQueue` is used to impose an ordering rule on the `FutureVaryingTask` tasks that are consumed. `FutureVaryingTask` is a wrapper of `VaryingTask` and implements the `Comparable` interface which is used by the queue for deciding which task goes first.

+Since the Producer generates tasks faster than the Consumer processes them (1s vs 1.5s), a backlog develops, allowing the priority mechanism to demonstrate its effectiveness.
+The priority system uses numerical values where lower numbers indicate higher priority:

+- HIGH = 0
+- MEDIUM = 1
+- LOW = 2

-5 seconds to consume one.
-The Producer produces tasks according to a Gaussian distribution: this means that most of the tasks will spawn with a LOW priority while MEDIUM or HIGH tasks will be spawned less frequently.
+The Producer produces tasks according to a Gaussian distribution centered around LOW priority.
+This creates a realistic scenario where urgent tasks are rare.

-As we can see from the output below, the tasks with lower priorities are consumed first
+As we can see from the output below, when a HIGH priority task (`Log 15`) is spawned, it gets consumed before earlier LOW priority tasks, proving the priority mechanism works correctly.

 ```
 Spawning task: VaryingTask[priority=MEDIUM, payload='Log 0']